-Approximately 100,000 students in total attend the Dublin region’s five universities.
-The oldest, Trinity, is in the heart if the city.
-Three of the others are in the suburbs and one is located in the town of Maynooth, about 25km from the city centre.
+Approximately 120,000 students in total attend the Dublin region’s five universities.
+The oldest, Trinity, is in the heart of the city.
+Four of the others have campuses in the suburbs and one is located in the town of Maynooth, about 25km from the city centre.
 While each have their particular strengths, between them they offer courses in everything from astrophysics to zoology.
-Courses in business, tech, law and the humanities are all popular choices.
+Business, tech, law and the humanities are all popular choices.
 The Irish Universities website has more facts.

 Trinity College Dublin (TCD)

-Trinity College Dublin (TCD), the sole college of the University of Dublin, was established in 1592.
+Trinity College Dublin, the sole college of the University of Dublin, was established in 1592.
 It is Dublin’s oldest and most illustrious university and counts Oscar Wilde, Samuel Beckett and Jonathan Swift among its alumni.
-More recent graduates include Irish Taoiseach (Prime Minister) Leo Varadkar, actor Dominic West, and rock icon Courtney Love.
+More recent graduates include Irish Taoiseach (Prime Minister) Leo Varadkar, actor Dominic West and rock icon Courtney Love.
 Its historic campus is a landmark on College Green in the heart of Dublin, close to the city’s vibrant nightlife and shopping districts.